kun-zhou/protobuf_examples/README.md

-This sample Java app demos the use of FieldMask to update existing protobuf messages.
+This repository contains a collection of Java programs demonstrating the use of some of the more obscure features of Protocol Buffer 3.

+## structure

 Proto definitions can be found in `src/main/proto`.

+## how to use

-To compile & run, execute `gradle run` from project root.
+To compile, execute `gradle installDist` from project root.

+The following demos are available:

+- FieldMaskDemo: run `build/install/protobuf_examples/bin/fieldmask-demo` to execute